Swyter/poptools/README.md

 # poptools
-Reverse enginering and notes for the PC version of Prince of Persia: Sands of Time and Warrior Within.
+Reverse enginering and notes for the PC version of «_Prince of Persia: The Sands of Time_» and «_Prince of Persia: Warrior Within_».

 # Launch without the _`PrinceOfPersia.exe`_ launcher